nekitdev/gd.py/CODE_OF_CONDUCT.rst

 5. Reporting Guidelines
 -----------------------
-If you notice anyone violating this Code of Conduct you are expected to address `NeKitDS <https://github.com/NeKitDS>`_ with proof.
+If you notice anyone violating this Code of Conduct you are expected to address `nekitdev <https://github.com/nekitdev>`_ with proof.

 6. Addressing Grievances
 ------------------------
-If you think you have been falsely accused of violating the Code of Conduct you should notify `NeKitDS <https://github.com/NeKitDS>`_ with info about the accusation and your reason why you think it's false.
+If you think you have been falsely accused of violating the Code of Conduct you should notify `nekitdev <https://github.com/nekitdev>`_ with info about the accusation and your reason why you think it's false.

 7. Scope
 --------